ffvoigt/minimal-mistakes-playground/_pages/features.md

   - image_path: /assets/images/gallery/mesospim_sample_1_lowres.jpg
     alt: "Compatible with all clearing techniques"
     title: "Compatible with all clearing techniques"
-    excerpt: 'The mesoSPIM has been tested with active and passive CLARITY, X-CLARITY, CUBIC-X, BABB, iDISCO, to MASH (iDISCO/ECi) in a wide selection of samples from mouse brains, whole mouse CNS, a chicken embryo, Drosophila melanogaster, and human neocortex.'
+    excerpt: 'The mesoSPIM has been tested with a variety of methods, ranging from active and passive CLARITY, X-CLARITY, CUBIC-X, BABB, iDISCO, to MASH (iDISCO/ECi) in a wide selection of samples from mouse brains, whole mouse CNS, a chicken embryo, Drosophila melanogaster, to human neocortex.'
     url: "/gallery/"
     btn_label: "Check out the mesoSPIM gallery for examples"
     btn_class: "btn--primary"